About

 Independence

 The Haemophilia Rights Project is fully independent.
-We take no money from pharmaceutical companies, governments, or healthcare organisations.
+We take no money from pharmaceutical companies or healthcare organisations.
 We do not accept donations.

 Independence is not a policy choice.
 It is a structural requirement.
 The organisations that have historically shaped the haemophilia narrative - pharmaceutical companies, clinical systems, national patient organisations funded by industry - have interests that do not always align with rights-based advocacy.
 We have no such constraints.